State Preparation in the Heisenberg Model through Adiabatic Spiraling: Cross-talk Mitigated Trotter Sequence

-The accuracy of the Trotterized approximation to the time-evolution operator can be improved by using shorter Trotter steps.
-However, for Trotter steps comparable to the pulse length, $\Delta t \approx \epsilon$, it becomes important to compensate for the ${\cal O}(\epsilon)$-contributions to the error.
-As was noted in Appendix~\ref{app:TrottA}, $\pi$ pulses in this analog gate set have $\mathcal{O}(\epsilon)$ contributions proportional to terms present in the Heisenberg Hamiltonian, and can be used to approximate the $XXX$-Heisenberg model time evolution with errors that are $\mathcal{O}(\epsilon^2)$ as in Eq.~\eqref{eq:FirstOrderHeisenberg}.
+The accuracy of the Trotterized approximation to the time-evolution operator can be improved by using shorter Trotter steps or higher order formulas.
+However, for Trotter step sizes comparable to the $\frac{\pi}{2}$ pulse length, it becomes important to compensate for the ${\cal O}(\epsilon)$ contributions to the error.
+In this section, it will be shown how a modification of the pulse sequence in Appendix~\ref{app:RydbergTrotter} can be performed to cancel this error at leading order.
+To leading order in $\epsilon$, the $\frac{\pi}{2}$ rotations are given by

-It is useful to consider Trotter steps that depend upon the location in the time sequence.
-Starting with Eq.~\eqref{eq:FirstOrderHeisenberg}, a sequence of time intervals that eliminates leading-order corrections, consistent with the total number of steps $M$ in Eq.~\eqref{eq:UnitaryDecomposition}, is